Introduction

 Join Us!

-These exhibits and activities are just the beginning of America250@Fondren.
-We invite all members of the Rice community to learn, explore, reflect, and engage with history, democracy, and civic life throughout the year.
+We invite all members of the Rice and the general public community to learn, explore, reflect, and engage with history, democracy, and civic life throughout the year.